BASIL ALLERGY

 Key Allergens

-It also contains eugenol which is a chemical compound which can cause contact allergies - it is found in the oil of the leaves and is the component that adds flavour and fragrance.
+eugenol which is a chemical compound which can also cause contact allergies - this is what gives the food flavour and fragrance.
+These contact reactions are sometimes mistaken for a true IgE food allergy.

 Food Intolerances